KSP-CKAN/CKAN/README.md

 CKAN is great for players _and_ for authors:
 - players can find new content and install it with just a few clicks;
-- modders don't have to worry about misinstall problems or outdated versions;
+- modders don't have to worry about common installation problems or outdated versions;

 The CKAN has been inspired by the solid and proven metadata formats from both the Debian project and the CPAN, each of which manages tens of thousands of packages.